 What are the side effects of Zovirax acyclovir?

-- a rash, itching or hives on your skin
+- Rash, itching or hives on your skin;

 Common side effects that may affect up to 1 in 10 people include: